collabnix/kubezilla500/README.md

 <br>

-We would like to extend our deepest gratitude to [Vultr](https://vultr.com) and [Cloud Drove](https://clouddrove.com) for their generous sponsorship of $750 credits towards the setup of our Kubernetes Cluster.
+We would like to extend our deepest gratitude to [Vultr](https://vultr.com) and [Cloud Drove](https://clouddrove.com) for their generous sponsorship towards the setup of our Kubernetes Cluster.
 Their support has been instrumental in enabling us to create a robust and scalable infrastructure to power our Kubezilla community cluster.